Quick Summary

 Muhammad Ghori made a powerful duo with his sibling.
 The two ruled in harmony to form one of the major eastern Islamic forces.
 Their political expansion achievements peaked at a 3000 km wide territory.
 It covered land from Nishapur to Benares and Bengal.
 The extension ceased at Sindh from the southern foothills of the Himalayas.

-Andkud’s tragedy and the emergence of Genghis Khan shook the Ghurids.
+Andkud’s tragedy and Genghis Khan’s emergence shaken the Ghurids.
 However, this does not overrule his successful reign in the Indian Subcontinent.
 The second battle of Tarain made the Ganga basin highly accessible.
 He is remembered for his unyielding pursuit of political expansion.

 Political expansion drove Muhammad of Ghor’s motives.
 Modern-day Pakistan was the Ghori’s first invasion.
 Multan’s geographical strength and wealth attracted the Ghur Dynasty.